To Be Announced: Quantifying over action models

-Such a quantification was suggested by Aucher in \cite{aucher.planning:2012}.
-This was based on the approach in \cite{aucher:2010} that proposed instead of action models an {\em action language}, on a par with the static language.
-A somewhat similar quantification is found in \cite{Lima14}, but for coalitional actions.
+Such a quantification was suggested in \cite{aucher.planning:2012}.
+This was based on the similar \cite{aucher:2010}, that proposed instead of action models an {\em action language}, on a par with the static language.
+Another somewhat similar quantification is found in \cite{Lima14}, but for coalitional actions.
+The settings of \cite{aucher.planning:2012,aucher:2010,Lima14} use a different language than here, but inspired this presentation.